 Notes

-- Panko bread crumbs can be substituted with regular bread crumbs.
+- Breading variations: Panko bread crumbs can be substituted with regular bread crumbs (your breading will be less crunchy).

-- Baking times will vary based on the thickness of your chicken.
-I suggest using an instant read thermometer to check for doneness.
-Chicken is safe to eat when it reaches 165 degrees Fahrenheit in the center.
+- Baking times: Baking times will vary based on the thickness of your chicken, the type of pan used, and the placement of the oven rack in relation to the heating element.
+I recommend using an instant read thermometer to check for doneness.
+Chicken is safe to eat when it reaches 165 degrees Fahrenheit in the center and will dry out as the internal temperature rises.